Olive Oatman: The Oatman Massacre

-Oatman massacre

-Mary Ann and Roys Oatman had seven children, and Mary Ann was pregnant with their eighth during their journey from Illinois to the Gila River.
-The Oatman children ranged in age from one to 17, the eldest being Lucy Oatman.
-On the Oatmans' fourth day out from Maricopa Wells, they were approached by a group of Native Americans who were asking for tobacco and food.
+The seven Oatman children ranged in age from one to 17 years old, the eldest being Lucy Oatman.
+Mary Ann was 8 months pregnant with their eighth child.
+On the Oatmans' fourth day out from Maricopa Wells, they were approached by a group of nineteen Native Americans who were asking for tobacco and food.
 Due to the lack of supplies, Royce Oatman was hesitant to share too much with the small party of Yavapais.
 They became irate at his stinginess.
 During the encounter, the Yavapais attacked the Oatman family.
 The Yavapais clubbed the family to death.
-All were killed except for three of the children: 15-year-old Lorenzo, who was left for dead, and 14-year-old Olive and 7-year-old Mary Ann, who were taken to be slaves for the Yavapais.
+All were killed except for three of the children: 15-year-old Lorenzo, who was left for dead, while 14-year-old Olive and 7-year-old Mary Ann were taken to be slaves for the Yavapais.

-After the attack, Lorenzo awoke to find his parents and siblings dead, but he saw no sign of little Mary Ann or Olive.
+After the attack, Lorenzo regained consciousness to find his parents and siblings dead, but he saw no sign of little Mary Ann or Olive.
 Lorenzo attempted the hazardous trek to find help.
 He eventually reached a settlement, where his wounds were treated.
 Lorenzo rejoined the emigrant train, and three days later returned to the bodies of his slain family.
 In a detailed retelling which was reprinted in newspapers over the decades, he said, "We buried the bodies of father, mother and babe in one common grave."
 The men had no way of digging proper graves in the volcanic rocky soil, so they gathered the bodies together and formed a cairn over them.
 It has been said the remains were reburied several times and finally moved to the river for re-interment by early Arizona colonizer Charles Poston.
 Lorenzo Oatman became determined to never give up the search for his only surviving siblings.